 Our social gaming initiatives will result in increased operating expense and increased time and attention from our management.
-Our social games will be complementary to our current operations and offer additional avenues of access and interaction for our customers.
-We do not expect our initial social gaming applications to be available for real money gaming, and we do not expect our social gaming initiatives to generate significant revenues in the near future.
+In addition, we may be particularly dependent on key personnel in our interactive business unit.
+We believe our social games will be complementary to our current operations and offer additional avenues of access and interaction for our customers.
+While, we do not expect our initial social gaming applications to be available for real money gaming in the near future, the social gaming business depends on developing and publishing games that consumers will download and spend time and money on consistently.
+We continue to invest in research and development, analytics and marketing to attract and retain customers for our social games.
+Our success depends, in part, on unpredictable factors beyond our control, including consumer preferences, competing games and other forms of entertainment, and the emergence of new platforms.
 Our inability to ultimately monetize our investment in social gaming initiatives could have a material adverse effect on our business and results of operations.

-Our social gaming initiatives may result in increased risk of cyber attack, hacking, or other security breaches, which could harm our reputation and competitive position and which could result in regulatory actions against us or in other penalties.
+Our social gaming initiatives may result in increased risk of cyber-attack, hacking, or other security breaches, which could harm our reputation and competitive position and which could result in regulatory actions against us or in other penalties.